Job control (computing): History

-It became obvious to the early computer developers that their fast machines spent most of the time idle because the single program they were executing had to wait while a slow peripheral device completed an essential operation such as reading or writing data; in modern terms, programs were I/O-bound, not compute-bound.
-Buffering only provided a partial solution; eventually an output buffer would occupy all available memory or an input buffer would be emptied by the program, and the system would be forced to wait for a relatively slow device to complete an operation.
+Early computer developers realized that computers spent most of their time idle because the software had to wait while a relatively slow peripheral completed an operation such as reading or writing data.
+Buffering provided a partial solution, but eventually an output buffer would occupy all available memory or an input buffer would be empty, and the system would then wait for a relatively slow device to complete its task.